lnls-dig/dmm7510-epics-ioc/README.md

 $(P)$(R)Prop.FIELD-Suffix
 ```
 *P* and *R* can be set in the *st.cmd* file, when loading the *.db* file.
 The PV suffix indicates its input type, as follows:
-* -SP (Set Point): A non-enumerated value (real number or string).
+* SP (Set Point): A non-enumerated value (real number or string).
 It sets a system parameter.
-* -RB (Read Back): A non-enumerated value (real number or string).
+* RB (Read Back): A non-enumerated value (real number or string).
 Read-only.
 It displays the read back value of a parameter, providing confirmation to changes.
-* -Sel (Selection): Enumerated value.
+* Sel (Selection): Enumerated value.
 Sets a system parameter.
-* -Sts (Status): Enumerated value.
+* Sts (Status): Enumerated value.
 Read-only.
 It displays the read back value of an enumerated parameter, providing confirmation to changes.
-* -Cmd (Command): Binary command.
+* Cmd (Command): Binary command.
 It causes a given action to be executed.

 ## DCCT and ICT Applications PV Structure